Microbiology Videos

 Decoding Ancestral Knowledge

-Nitrogen cycling by microbes in Native Hawaiian culture
+Nitrogen Cycling by Microbes in Native Hawaiian Culture

 Hawaiian microbiologist Kiana Frank takes us to a sacred fish pond and explains how traditional knowledge and microbiology can work together to help us understand how to care for and manage the land.